 - Pick outdoor tomatoes roots and all and ripen them by storing them upside down in a warm spot indoors, away from the frost.

 Extend the season.
 Place cloches or plastic tunnels over kale, lettuce, parsley, spinach, and other low-growing vegetables allowing them to continue to grow with protection.
-Transplant young salad greens and herbs to cold frame for later harvest.
+Transplant young salad greens and herbs to a cold frame for later harvest.
 Protect outdoor tomatoes with fleece to extend their season.
 Protect late cauliflowers from frost by bending surrounding leaves over the heads.
-Heavily mulch carrots and other root crops to be left in the garden.
+Heavily mulch carrots and other root crops are to be left in the garden.

 Greenhouse.
 Clean and disinfect the greenhouse for winter use.
 Remove shading from greenhouse glass.
 Check heaters to make sure the minimum temperatures are being achieved.
 Ventilate whenever the weather is mild to avoid overheating within the greenhouse.

 Fruit trees.
 Pick and store apples and other tree fruit when ready.
 Rake and dispose of fallen leaves.
 Place mouse guards, chicken wire, or tar paper around the base of young trees to protect against winter rodents and rabbits.
 Wrap the trunks of young trees with tree tape or brush on white water-based paint to prevent sunscald.
-Apply tanglefoot or grease bands round the trunks of fruit trees to trap egg-laying insects, cankerworms or inchworms.
+Apply tanglefoot or grease bands around the trunks of fruit trees to trap egg-laying insects, cankerworms, or inchworms.
 Plant fruit trees provided that the soil is not too wet or too cold.
 Prepare each hole by digging in plenty of organic matter such as garden compost.
 Prune back newly planted fruit trees immediately after planting.
 Water young trees deeply.
 Mulch trees 8-12 inches from the trunk.
 If you plan to plant trees early next spring, prepare the holes now before the ground freezes.
 Place leaves, straw, and burlap into and over the holes.

 Bareroot fruit trees.
-Order bareroot fruit trees for delivery in late winter or early spring.
+Order bare-root fruit trees for delivery in late winter or early spring.

 Berries.
 Prune blackberry, raspberry, loganberry, black and red and white currants, and gooseberries.
-Raspberry canes that fruited in the summer should be cut back to soil level.
-New canes that did not fruit can be carefully tied in to the support system.
-Take hardwood cutting from grapevines, black currants, and gooseberries.
+Raspberry canes that fruited in the summer should be cut back to the soil level.
+New canes that did not fruit can be carefully tied into the support system.
+Take hardwood cuttings from grapevines, black currants, and gooseberries.
 Root them in sandy soil in a sheltered spot.
 Berries also can be layered (bury cane tips to 4 inches) to produce extra plants by spring.
 Plant berries from now until early spring provided that the soil is not too cold or too wet.
 Top dress new brambles with garden compost.

 Strawberries.
 Cover late-fruiting strawberries with cloches if the temperature dips below 20ºF.
 Mulch strawberries but do not cover the crowns of strawberry plants.
 In warm-winter regions, set out new strawberry plants.